tom-seddon/beeblink/docs/fs.md

 Most of the errors you'll see when using the BLFS will be the usual DFS ones, but there are some non-standard ones too.

+## `Ambiguous name` (same code as `Bad name`)

+A wildcard name was used to load a file, and it matches multiple files.
+To fix this, be more precise - e.g., by supplying the full name.

 ## `Ambiguous volume` (same code as `Bad name`)